ouyi/dropwizard-demo/README.md

 # TODOs

 - Add error handling (retries) to the resources or to the worker
-- CI/CD (Jenkins, Ansible, Docker, etc)
+- More CI/CD stuff (Jenkins, Ansible, Docker, packaging, etc)
 - Add more Java doc